 Current Academic Activities

-My current project is entitled Quoting her: Discourse, Gender, and Genre in Medieval French Short Narratives and funded through a British Academy research grant.
-It proposes a fresh interdisciplinary approach (i.e. linguistic, narratological and literary) that takes reported discourse as a meaningful criterion, based on textual evidences, to examine how female characters' discourse is framed and how it is expressed in medieval French narratives.
-Using a corpus of lais, fables and fabliaux ranging from the 12th to the 14th c., the analysis aims to assess whether female expression differs between these three literary genres and whether it is related to the specific ideologies that underlie each of them.
+My following project entitled Quoting her: Discourse, Gender, and Genre in Medieval French Short Narratives and funded through a British Academy research grant proposed a fresh interdisciplinary approach to examine how female characters' discourse is framed and how it is expressed in a corpus of lais and fabliaux ranging from the 12th to the 14th c.
+I explored female expression differs between these two literary genres in relation to the specific ideologies that underlie each of them.

 I lecture on topics ranging from Women and Medieval French Literature to Writing History in the Middle Ages and to set texts such as La Chanson de Roland, Béroul’s Tristan and Villon’s Testament.
 I also teach History of the French language.

 I am a founding and executive member of Ci-dit, an international research group on reported discourse.
-I am also a member of the interdisciplinary research network: ‘Voices in Medieval French Narrative (12th C. to 15th C.)’, funded by the British Academy.
+I am also a member of the interdisciplinary research network: ‘Voices in Medieval French Narrative (12th c. to 15th c.)’, funded by the British Academy.
+I have been invited by Professor Marion Uhlig of Fribourg University (Switzerland) to join her new research project on Medieval Metalepses, which has been awarded a £800K grant by the Fonds national suisse de la recherche scientifique.

 - Professor of Medieval French Studies,